unimi-dse/531ababf/README.md

 ### Plot

-The function `obs()` plots arrival and departure delays of American Airlines flights to show if there is correlation between the two variables.
+The function `obs()` plots arrival and departure delays of American Airlines flights to show that the two variables are correlated.

 ### Average American Airlines arrival delay